aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/type_inference_and_tutorials/type_inference_and_tutorials.md

 });
 ```

 However, `isArguments` will return `[object Object]` under IE 9, so we can infer by checking existence of the attribute `callee`.
-You know, `arguments.callee` can return the method of current arguments.
+You know, `arguments.callee` can return the method of current `arguments`.

 ```js
 // Define a fallback version of the method in browsers (ahem, IE < 9), where